BestTimesToVisit.com Logo

 culture

-Learn a few basic phrases in Spanish or Portuguese, depending on the region you're visiting – a simple 'hola' or 'obrigado' goes a long way in showing respect.
-Be mindful when taking photos of people; always ask permission first, especially in indigenous communities.
-Understand that punctuality might be more relaxed here; embrace the slower pace and go with the flow.
+Learn a few basic phrases in Spanish or Portuguese – even a simple 'hola' or 'obrigado' goes a long way with local communities.
+Be respectful when taking photos of people; always ask permission first, and if you can, offer a small tip or a trade (like a useful item) in return for their time and willingness to be photographed.

 transport